matasmaciulaitis/wix-style-react/SUPPORT.md

 - Debug storybook on your local machine.
 You can place a `debugger` inside the story of your rebellious component.
 - Search `#wix-style-react` slack channel for similar problems.
 - Consult with your Guild Masters (Organization Wix Style React Expert / Heavy Users).
 - Create a new yoshi project and try to recreate the issue in a clean environment.
-This can be helpful in order to check whether it's an issue with the component, driver or the project we currently work on.
+This can be helpful in order to check whether it's an issue with the component, testkit or the project you currently work on.
 - Check with your UX designer whether the desired spec was reviewed by Wix Style React UX team.
 - Consult with `#wix-style-ux` slack channel for UX related questions.